Tennis-Injured Azarenka withdraws from Qatar Open semis, Muguruza into final | Sports-Games

 Tennis-Injured Azarenka withdraws from Qatar Open semis, Muguruza into final

-Muguruza will meet the winner of the Friday's second semi-final between Czech Petra Kvitova and American Jessica Pegula.
+The eighth-seeded Belarusian was scheduled to face Garbine Muguruza, who received a walkover into Saturday's final.
+"Unfortunately, the pain in my back I experienced during yesterday's match has not gone away enough in order for me to be able to compete," Azarenka said in a statement.

+"I have loved being back here in Doha this week, and want to thank the tournament and everyone involved with the organization of this great event for hosting us and making it possible to play during these challenging times.
+"I'm very appreciative of being awarded a wild card to compete this week and I'm looking forward to being back in Doha again next year."

+Muguruza will meet Czech Petra Kvitova, who beat qualifier Jessica Pegula 6-4 6-4 to storm into her third Doha title clash in the last four years.
 Azarenka's injury casts doubt on her participation in next week's Dubai Tennis Championships.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)